101zh/NRG948FeedbackLab/instructions.md

     - Next, we're going to initialize the gyro angle variable and relative encoder variable
         - Gyro angle variable should be initialized to `gyro.getYaw()`
         - The value of the motor encoder variable can be found on one of the motor controller's methods
-    - After initializing values, reset the gyro's angle and the motor encoder's angle to zero
+    - After initializing values, set the gyro and the motor encoder to zero degrees

 ```java
     feedbackSystem.setSetpoint(0.0); // The value the feedback system is trying to get to